AmadeusWebFriends/vidyantara/more/the/home.md

-## %fileName%

-We offer these<!--todo:vs-->
+## We offer these

-1. readings
+1. Readings
-2. discussions
+2. Discussions
-3. library
+3. Library
-4. outdoor and indoor games
+4. Outdoor and indoor games
-5. village walks<!--pictures pending-->
+5. Village walks<!--todo: pictures pending-->